frkake/IR_activity_recogniton/README.md

 <img src="Data/rgb.gif" width="25%"><img src="Data/ir.gif" width="70%">
 </div>

+This videos are not syncronized but these were captured in same time.

 And this data is collected from 7 young mans(22-23 ages).
 The infrared array sensor is 16x16 and captures 3 fps.
 "Data" folder has each temperaturemap csv and the normalized(0 to 255 integer) csv files.